Treeosix Cypress Hills (Southwest Saskatchewan):

 If you do not want to go zip lining in the rain, it is your responsibility to contact us and request a change to your reservation.
 All change requests are subject to our standard cancellation policy.

-We take thunderstorms and/or lightning risks very seriously but also recognize that changes in weather are out of our control.
-For your safety, we abide by the following policy:
+We take extreme weather risks very seriously and for your safety, we abide by the following policy:

 Proceed to arrive for your tour as normal (15 minutes prior to your departure time).
 We are required to wait until your scheduled departure time to make a decision as to whether your tour will depart on time or whether it is unsafe to go on the course.